Bombardment of Omoa

-The Bombardment of Omoa was an assault by the British ship Niobe under the command of Sir Lambton Loraine, on the Honduran fortress of Omoa between 19 and 20 August 1873.
+The Bombardment of Omoa was an assault by the British ship Niobe under the command of Sir Lambton Loraine on the Honduran fortress of Omoa between 19 and 20 August 1873.

 Bombardment

-The ship Niobe, previously in Trujillo under the control of the Arias government, returned to Puerto Cortés and reappeared off Omoa during the night of 18 August 1873.
+The ship Niobe, previously in Trujillo under the control of the Arias government, returned to Puerto Cortés and then reappeared off Omoa during the night of 18 August 1873.
 On the morning of 19 August, an officer from the frigate approached General Streber with a communication from Captain Sir Lambton Loraine.

 The message outlined the following events: